Toll and Associates

 I began my work as a classroom teacher and taught students in elementary, middle, and high schools.
 During that time I accepted opportunities to serve as a teacher leader, thus working toward my goal of making a difference for teachers as well as students.
 This work continued as I became a curriculum leader, reading specialist, school principal, university professor, grant director, and consultant.
 In several of these roles I began using coaching tools as I partnered with teachers and supported them to meet their goals.

-development” were unsuccessful.
+When it was time to pursue doctoral studies, I knew from the start that I wanted to focus upon teacher professional learning.
+My attention centered upon questions about how to support teachers’ learning, as well as questions about why so many efforts toward “professional development” were unsuccessful.
 At that point in my career, I had no doubt that teachers were the key people in helping students to succeed in school, and I knew that I wanted to devote the rest of my career to considering how to support teachers’ work.

-coaches understand coaching and develop strategies for effective coaching.
-This book, Surviving but Not Yet Thriving: Essential Questions and Practical Answers for Literacy Coaches, became a best seller, and I discovered with joy that I was helping to define the field and the work of coaching in schools.
-I have since written three more books for coaches and those who support them.
+An exciting turning point in my efforts occurred when I began coaching educational coaches.
+In this capacity, I found myself helping teacher leaders to partner with teachers in ways that were unique to my work.
+I recognized that I had a book “in me,” a book to help literacy coaches understand coaching and develop strategies for effective coaching.
+This book, The Literacy Coach's Survival Guide: Essential Questions and Practical Answers for Literacy Coaches, became a best seller, and I discovered with joy that I was helping to define the field and the work of coaching in schools.
+I have since written four more books for coaches and those who support them.

 My work has now expanded beyond educational coaching to include work with professional learning teams.
 As I have studied teacher professional learning and developed the Ancora Imparo Model (AIM) to describe it, I have come to understand that learning rarely, if ever, occurs in isolation.
-Rather, learning is often made possible and almost always enhanced
+Rather, learning is often made possible and almost always enhanced when people interact with others.
+In the workplace, professional learning teams offer this kind of collaboration.

 Overall, the task that is key to life in schools is learning, yet too often educators and students get distracted by other matters.
 Ensuring attention to learning and providing leadership for enhanced learning is what I call Learnership.
-It is the priority task of effective principals,
+It is the priority task of effective principals, curriculum leaders, educational coaches, and teacher leaders.
+The practices and perspectives for enacting this task are provided in my fifth book, Learnership: Invest in Teachers, Focus on Learning, and Put Test Scores in Perspective.

 Contact Cathy Toll